oVirt/ovirt-site/source/feature/hostpowermanagementpolicy.html.md

 *   when user tries to start a Vm that is pinned to a powered down host, we will fail the start
 *   if there is no spare available we might need to fail RunVm and inform the user to try again once we start more hosts
+*   if we initiate host shutdown and it takes long time, we might try to start it up again - we need a way of distinguishing initiated shutdown and real down state
+*   if we are powering up a host and it fails, it is possible we will select the same host for the next attempt
+*   power operations might need to be executed in a separate thread to not block the balancer operations

 ## Possible future enhancements